longlene/clx/README.md

-clx -- An Overlay For Funtoo/Gentoo-like Linux
+clx -- Overlay For Funtoo/Gentoo Linux
 ==============================================

 ## DESCRIPTION

-This overlay stores some ebuilds for lisp developing and other interesting ebuilds.
+This overlay stores some ebuilds for Common Lisp and Ruby developer and other interesting ebuilds.

 some ebuilds are collected from the Internet and others are wrote by myself.